-The evaluator attempted to authenticate to the TOE with incorrect credentials until the lockout limit was reached.
+The evaluator first verified that they could authenticate to the TOE with correct credentials.
+The evaluator then attempted to authenticate to the TOE with incorrect credentials until the lockout limit was reached.
 Next, the evaluator power cycled the TOE.
 The evaluator confirmed that when the lockout was expected to be persistent the TOE was still locked out and for the non-persistent instances of the TOE it allowed successful authentication with correct credentials.